BHP-DevHub/bhp-pwg-tutorial/en/python_introduction/README.md

 Once you're ready, follow the instructions below.

-We want to open up a Python console, so type in `python` on Windows or `python3` on Mac OS/Linux and hit `enter`.
+We want to open up a Python console, so type in `python` on Windows or `python3` on Mac/Linux and hit `enter`.

 {% filename %}command-line{% endfilename %}
 ```